girlscript-blr/BuildWithGSBlr-Raahat/CONTRIBUTING.md

   `cd BuildWithGSBlr-Raahat`

-- **Create a new branch**: Always create a new branch from the already existing `dev` branch.
+- **Create a new branch**: Always create a new branch from the already existing `develop` branch.
 Follow proper naming convention before creating your own branch.
 The example of the naming is as follows

     - **Example**: If you want to create a pull request for solving the issue #2, then your branch name should be `issue-2`.

-  Now, execute the following command to create your own branch from the `dev` branch
+  Now, execute the following command to create your own branch from the `develop` branch

     ```
-    git checkout dev
+    git checkout develop
     git checkout -b <your-branch-name>
     ```